|

 Choosing good keywords isn’t as complicated as it seems.
 It just means using words that people would use to search for the product.

-You can do this by using the search function on Etsy and seeing what the predictive search is.
+You can do this by using the Etsy search function and seeing the predictive search.

 using search box on etsy to find products